siavava/portfolio/content/projects/ai/10-pos-tagging.md

 [Viterbi algorithm][viterbi-algorithm] finds it exactly in time linear in the sentence length.

-**The model.** Two distributions, both estimated by counting over a tagged
+The model rests on two distributions, both estimated by counting over a tagged
 corpus: transition probabilities $P(t_i \mid t_{i-1})$ between adjacent tags, and emission probabilities $P(w_i \mid t_i)$ of a word given its tag.
 The `HMM` class keeps them as two nested maps, `states` (tag to word to probability) and